Â鶹ÊÓƵ

 10. Notwithstanding the provisions of this subdivision, due to the State of emergency declared by the Governor pursuant to an Executive order for the COVID-19 crisis, districts and nonpublic schools may award to students who were enrolled in high school during the 2019-2020 and/or 2020-2021 school year but have not met all of the requirements of this subdivision, including taking and receiving a satisfactory passing score on an approved work-readiness assessment, the New York State career development and occupational studies commencement credential, provided that the student is otherwise eligible to exit from high school and the school principal, in consultation with relevant faculty, has determined that the student has otherwise demonstrated knowledge and skills relating to the commencement level career development occupational studies learning standards.

-2. If the student receiving a credential pursuant to subdivision (a) or (b) of this section is less than 21 years of age, such credential shall be accompanied by a written statement of assurance that the student named as its recipient shall continue to be eligible to attend the public schools of the school district in which the student resides without the payment of tuition until the student has earned a Regents or local high school diploma or until the end of the school year in which such student turns age 21, whichever shall occur first
+2. If the student receiving a credential pursuant to subdivision (a) or (b) of this section is less than 21 years of age, such credential shall be accompanied by a written statement of assurance that the student named as its recipient shall continue to be eligible to attend the public schools of the school district in which the student resides without the payment of tuition until the student has earned a Regents or local high school diploma or until the end of the school year in which such student turns age 21, whichever shall occur first.

-Current through January 24, 2024
+Current through November 24, 2024